jordenc/com.onkyo/README.md

 - Switch input to Bluray/DVD player, VCR/DVR, Cable/Sat TV, PC, Game, AUX, TV/CD, Phono, Tuner, Net, USB
 - Mute or unmute

-You need to have the IP-address of your receiver to add the device to Homey (There is no discovery (yet))
+You need to have the (local) IP-address of your receiver to add the device to Homey (There is no discovery (yet))

 Use at your own risk, I accept no responsibility for any damages caused by using this script.